prabhasp/portfolio/src/pages/ona.io/index.md

 ### The Impact

-The front-end I wrote for Ona is still very much in use today, two afters I stopped working on it.
+The front-end I wrote for Ona is still very much in use today, two years after I stopped working on it.
 Despite two years of iteration, I still have the largest number of lines contributed to the front-end code :) The front-end data view is one of Ona's most popular selling points.